The Adventures of Grandmaster Flash on the Wheels of Steel: Release and reception

 Flash later said he did not believe the record was going to be accepted by Sugar Hill Records, saying: "I wouldn't even know how to ask a record label, 'Let me make a record with records'."
-However, label CEO Sylvia Robinson had seen Flash's live; he said: "She'd seen that this turntable artistry caused a frenzy."
+However, label CEO Sylvia Robinson had seen Flash live; he said: "She'd seen that this turntable artistry caused a frenzy."
 On the record's release, he said: "I was scared.
 I didn’t think anyone was gonna get it.
 I thought, they might understand this.
 DJs'll probably love it."
 According to journalist Steven Harvey: "It takes a lot of willpower in a record company situation to do that, for [Flash] to dictate what he wanted to do.
 Most places, they’re going to go, 'Here's the track' and force you to do what they want."
-Released in 1981, "The Adventures of Grandmaster Flash at the Wheels of Steel" reached number 55 on the Billboard R&B chart; a chart position that has been considered an impressive "for a recording that places turntablism in the foreground", although it did not outperform earlier Flash singles.
+Released in 1981, "The Adventures of Grandmaster Flash at the Wheels of Steel" reached number 55 on the Billboard R&B chart; a chart position that has been considered impressive "for a recording that places turntablism in the foreground", although it did not outperform earlier Flash singles.
 However, the song was a major club hit both in the US and Europe.
 It was also a cult hit and received acclaim from music critics.

 Among contemporary reviews, NME praised "Wheels of Steel" as an "impossible" and "important" record in their singles column.
 In an accompanying feature for the magazine, Richard Grabel wrote that Flash's unique and "extraordinary" quick mix technique on turntables, which had made him and the Furious Five "the undisputed champions of the Bronx", was "remarkably captured" on the record.
 He wrote: "It doesn't work like any ordinary dance record.
 It's a record to slip into a party tape and amaze the dancers, confound all expectations.
 It's weird, it's a surprise, with its stops and starts, its stringing together sections of different dance hits, its spin backs and crazy rumblings, all of which never miss a beat."
 The New York Times writer Robert Hilburn praised the single for being "[a] preposterous but also delightful left-field entry, blending a voice-over rap, catchy disco rhythms and studio shenanigans that'll convince you that your turntable has gone awry."
-Patrick Goldstein of the same publication noted that the song had been hailed as "rap music's first avant-garde masterpiece", but commented on the "understandable" hostility it received from some casual pop music fans when played at Tower Records in West Hollywood.
+Patrick Goldstein of the same publication noted that the song had been hailed as "rap music's first avant-garde masterpiece" but commented on the "understandable" hostility it received from some casual pop music fans when played at Tower Records in West Hollywood.
 He wrote: "Compared to the sunny, squeaky-clean rock popular today, rap is an aural dark alley, a seemingly anarchic collage of ghetto patois and jumbled rhythms that could easily disorient a consumer corn-fed on Styx and REO Speedwagon."